10 News: Perth

-10 News Perth is presented from NEW-10's Perth studios in Subiaco by Natalie Forrest with sports presenter Lachy Reid and weather presenter Beau Pearson.
+10 News Perth is presented from NEW-10's Perth studios in Subiaco by Natalie Forrest (Weeknights) and Narelda Jacobs (Weekends) with sports presenter Lachy Reid and weather presenter Beau Pearson.

 The Perth bulletin is simulcast to most of regional Western Australia via 10 Western Australia.

 Production of the Perth bulletin was initially moved to Pyrmont in 2000, citing high costs of converting the network's Dianella studios.
 Then-presenters Greg Pearce and Christina Morrissy relocated to Sydney to present the bulletin, whilst sport and weather segments were still presented locally from the station's studios in Dianella.
 Morrissy later resigned from these duties after suffering deep vein thrombosis on a flight and was replaced by Celina Edmonds.
 Pearce also later resigned to return to Perth, while Edmonds resigned to spend more time with her family.
 She then moved to Sky News Australia as a presenter and reporter.

 Following their departures, Tim Webster and Charmaine Dragun became the main presenters of Ten News Perth from 2005.
 After Dragun's untimely death on 2 November 2007, Webster remained as the solo presenter and continued to present the bulletin until 2 May 2008, after which presenting duties were rotated between Ron Wilson, Narelda Jacobs, Deborah Knight and Sandra Sully in Sydney for the seven weeks between Webster's departure and the relocation of the bulletin back to Perth.

 On 18 January 2008, it was announced that studio production of Ten News would return to Perth.
 The network denied that the move was related to the death of Charmaine Dragun as the decision to switch production had been made well beforehand.
 Narelda Jacobs began presenting in the Sydney studios in May 2008 before Ten News Perth presentation returned to the Dianella studios on Monday 23 June 2008.

 In December 2016, Network 10 moved into new offices in Subiaco, relocating from Dianella.

 In December 2019, it was announced that former Today Tonight presenter Monika Kos would replace Jacobs as anchor from 13 January 2020 with Jacobs to move to Sydney to co-host Studio 10.

 In September 2020, studio production for the Perth bulletin was transferred back to Sydney with Narelda Jacobs returning as anchor.
 The bulletin continued to air live with sports news presented from the Perth newsroom.

 On 13 March 2023, presentation of the Perth bulletin once again returned to the Subiaco studio as a trial, with Natalie Forrest as anchor.
 In December 2023, it was announced that the bulletin would remain in Perth.

-Fill in presenters include Jess Brown (News).